Save Zoom Image View Large Image

 The receiver below his rifle barrel identifies it as a Winchester carbine, a significant improvement over the Ballard of earlier drawings.
 In subsequent drawings, Arrow shows himself using both 1866 and 1873-model Winchesters; this weapon might be either of those.

-No keywords for this plate.
+• There are no keywords for this plate.